-Colonisation and infection with H. influenzae or M. catarrhalis is mainly seen in patients with COPD71, 72,73, 74.
+Colonisation and infection with H. influenzae or M. catarrhalis is mainly seen in patients with $\underline{COPD}^{71,72,73,74}$ .
 However, the question remains whether these microorganisms are significantly more often the cause of CAP in COPD patients than in non-COPD patients.
 A Danish comparative study did not find a different distribution of the causative agents among COPD patients with CAP than in the general population, but the study had limited statistical power.
 There are no other studies that confirm that CAP in COPD patients is caused more frequently by H. influenzae or M. catarrhalis than in patients without COPD.
-There is an ongoing discussion about the true incidence of Gram-negative causative agents in COPD patients with CAP, because diagnosis based on the sputum culture often cannot reliably differentiate between colonization of the respiratory tract and true infection.
+There is an ongoing discussion about the true incidence of Gram-negative causative agents in COPD patients with CAP, because the sputum culture often cannot reliably differentiate between colonization of the respiratory tract and true infection (e.g. invasion in the tissues).
 The absolute risk of invasive H. influenzae or M. catarrhalis in patients with CAP and COPD is so small that - in the opinion of the committee - there is no convincing evidence that H. influenzae and M. catarrhalis are more common causes of CAP among patients with COPD.
-A potential exeption is bronchopneumonia, in which case H. influenzae is potentially more often seen.
 A Spanish study reported a higher frequency of S. pneumoniae, Enterobacteriaceae and Pseudomonas aeruginosa and more mixed infections among patients with chronic lung conditions.
-P. aeruginosa remains a rare cause of CAP and can only be expected among patients with serious structural lung disease, such as cystic fibrosis and bronchiectasis 76.
+P. aeruginosa remains a rare cause of CAP and can only be expected among patients with serious structural lung disease, such as cystic fibrosis and bronchiectasis.
 Patients with diabetes mellitus have the same spectrum of causative pathogens of CAP as the normal population, although a pneumococcal pneumonia is more often accompanied by bacteremia in these patients.
-Enterobacteriaceae and anaerobes, found in aspiration pneumonia, are more common among alcoholics; however, other studies report the more frequent occurrence of pneumococcal bacteremia 70, 77, Legionella spp 59 and other atypical agents.
+Enterobacteriaceae and anaerobes, found in aspiration pneumonia, are more common among alcoholics; however, other studies report the more frequent occurrence of pneumococcal bacteremia, Legionella spp and other atypical agents.
 The results of studies on causative agents in alcoholics are neither in agreement nor consistent to the more frequent occurrence of one or more specific pathogens.
 Most CAP studies have not included patients with aspiration pneumonia.
-In this group, Enterobacteriaceae and anaerobes are more common .
+In this group, Enterobacteriaceae and anaerobes are more common.
 When S. aureus is isolated as the causative agent, 39% (of the hospitalized patients) to 50% (of those admitted to the Intensive Care Unit) have a concomitant influenza virus infection80-87.